 - Distribute the batter among the prepared muffin tins.
 Sprinkle a little shredded coconut on top, if desired (I use about 1/2 - 1 teaspoon depending on size of muffin chosen).
 Bake approximately 10-12 minutes for mini muffins or 15-17 minutes for regular-size muffins.
 Check for doneness with a toothpick, and then remove from the oven.
 Allow to cool in the pan for 5-10 minutes before removing to a rack to cool completely.

 - Store in an airtight container for 1-2 days at room temperature; refrigerate to preserve freshness for up to a week.
 The muffins freeze well, too.

-- When making my regular muffin and quick bread recipes gluten-free, I typically substitute my own gluten-free mix and no one can ever tell.
+- When making my regular muffin and quick bread recipes gluten-free, I typically substitute my own All-Purpose Gluten-Free Flour Blend and no one can ever tell.
 Having heard good things about the brand Cup4Cup, I tried it this time and it worked beautifully.